FaithAlone.net

 Once again, above, we see what describes the actions of a young woman, not a toddler.
 They allow her to decide to go on the journey to Abraham's country to marry Isaac.
 She gets off a camel herself (Genesis 24:64), and veils her face (Genesis 24:65), after once again having a very non-childlike conversation with Abraham's servant.

 Muslims point out the fact that Rebekah went with her nurse (Genesis 24:59) as part of their assertion that she was an infant.
-Again, anyone thinking that the above describes one who wasn't even weaned yet, is simply a liar, who doesn't care about what the text says.
+Again, anyone thinking that the above describes one who wasn't even weaned yet, is simply being dishonest with the text.
 Rebekah's nurse lived with her for her entire life, and dies with her (Genesis 35:8).
-So, her family sent her as a caretaker with Rebekah, to Abraham's house.
+So, her family sent her as a companion and caretaker with Rebekah, to Abraham's house.

-So, from the actual description of Rebekah prior to her marriage to Isaac, given in the text, prove that the Muslim assumptions discussed in the first part of this article are invalid, and wrong.
+So, the actual descriptions of Rebekah prior to her marriage to Isaac, given in the text, prove that the Muslim assumptions discussed in the first part of this article are invalid, and wrong.
 Rebekah was a young woman, not a toddler, or a little girl, when she married Isaac.

-In an attempt to vindicate Muhammad's perverted marriage to a child, Muslims slander another prophet, Isaac, and accuse him of something that he didn't even do.
+In an attempt to vindicate Muhammad's perverted marriage to a child, Muslims slander another prophet, Isaac, and accuse him of something that he did not even do.
 This accusation is impossible to derive from any fair reading of the text.